Seven Springs Holistic Retreats

 • Contact

-Facilitator Hosting Packet for Seven Springs!
+Hosting Packet

 Picture

-Seven Springs Holistic Retreats is a place of natural abundance and cultural diversity where people learn how to create holistic sustenance for themselves and their communities.
+Vision: Seven Springs Holistic Retreats is a place of natural abundance and cultural diversity where people learn how to create holistic sustenance for themselves and their communities.

-To provide an innovative and transformative space for local and global communities to experience high quality holistic education and experiences.
+Mission: To provide an innovative and transformative space for local and global communities to experience high quality holistic education and experiences.

 The Space of Seven Springs

-Seven Springs is a retreat center featuring seven natural springs on 126 acres of private land in the foothills of the Great Smoky Mountains.
-Near Maryville, Tennessee, Seven Springs is located within 500 miles of 75% of the U.S. population.
+Seven Springs is located within 500 miles of 75% of the U.S. population.
 The land is also some of the most ecologically diverse in the country.
-The high elevations of the Smoky Mountains are a temperate rain forest with over 17,000 species of plants and animals.
+The high elevations of the Smoky Mountains are a temperate rain forest with over 19,000 species of plants and animals.
 The incredible biodiversity of the region adds to the abundant richness of Seven Springs.

-passed, the land sits here, waiting for what next it is to raise.
-We now hope this land raises consciousness, awareness, and connection.
-This land is here to be a part of our lives, and we are delighted to share it with our community as a space to host and participate in retreats and events.
+Throughout the years, this land has raised cattle, chickens, a few pigs, and many vegetable gardens.
+Mary and Herman began a greenhouse business and this land raised thousands of plants for our community to enjoy.
+Now as years have passed, the land sits here, waiting for what next it is to raise.
+With purposeful intention and action, this land now raises consciousness, awareness, and connection.
+This land is here as part of our lives, and we are delighted to share it with our community as a space to host and participate in retreats and events.

 Meet the Family